Armalite/ich-verstehe-nur-Bahnhof/dbt_snowflake_keypair_boto3_secretsmanager.md

 ## Fetch Secret
 You can use Python's boto3 library to interact with AWS resources.
 If you have stored your private key within a AWS Secrets Manager secret, you can fetch the secret value using the boto3 library.
 Here we will show you how to deal with a private key stored in a SecretBinary secret in AWS Secrets Manager.
 You can achieve much of this within a single line, but it steps such as base encoding is separated out for readibility

+Note that this solution assumes that your secret is stored as a SecretBinary in AWS Secrets Manager

 ```python
 import boto3